 When 40 million Americans have no access to health care, the quality of care is inconsistent, and the cost is skyrocketing, it's time for bold leadership to transform health care in our nation.
 At Independence Blue Cross, we're forging a new path to high-quality care — simpler, more personal, more affordable.

 Serving nearly 7.5 million people in 24 states and the District of Columbia, we're leading boldly for a healthier you.

-In 2012, Independence Blue Cross and its affiliated companies embarked on a new four-year strategic plan, IBC 2016, that charts our course for becoming the best Blue health insurer in the United States.
-Our vision is to become a recognized leader in transforming the delivery of health care and offering market-leading commercial and Medicare health plans in our region and sophisticated, cost-effective Medicaid managed care nationwide.
+With the expertise we've developed serving this region for 75 years, our focus is on you — your family, your workplace, your community.
+That's why we are charting a clear course to become the best Blue health insurer in the United States — a recognized leader in transforming the delivery of health care — by shaping innovative collaborations and partnerships and offering market-leading commercial and Medicare health plans in our region and state-of-the-art Medicaid managed care nationwide.

 Chief Executive Officer

 Independence Blue Cross and its subsidiaries serve nearly 7.5 million people in 24 states and the District of Columbia — 4.2 million through our medical coverage and administrative services and 3.2 million through pharmacy, dental, and vision coverage and other specialty services.

 For more than 75 years, Independence Blue Cross has boldly led the way in changing how health care is delivered.
 With our affiliates, we are committed to enhancing the health and wellness of the people we serve in southeastern Pennsylvania and across the nation.

 We're leading the way with groundbreaking changes that can help keep you healthy.
 We've introduced new models of care that encourage physicians and hospitals to better coordinate your treatment and raise the quality while lowering costs.
 And we've pioneered fresh approaches that increase your satisfaction with your care and doctors' satisfaction with practicing medicine.